Mike Sanders (wrestler)

-Michael Edwin Neil Sanders is an American stand-up comedian and former professional wrestler.
+Michael Edwin Neil Sanders (born July 20, 1969) is an American stand-up comedian and former professional wrestler.
 Sanders is best known for his time in World Championship Wrestling, where he was a one time Cruiserweight Champion.

 Early life

-Sanders was named in honor of the Apollo 11 astronauts Michael Collins, Edwin "Buzz" E. Aldrin Jr. and Neil A. Armstrong as Sanders was born on the day the moon landing occurred.
+Sanders was named in honor of the Apollo 11 astronauts Michael Collins, Edwin "Buzz" E. Aldrin Jr. and Neil A. Armstrong as Sanders was born on the day the Apollo 11 Moon landing occurred.

 Professional wrestling career

 World Championship Wrestling (1998–2001)

 After beginning his training at the Power Plant in June 1998, Sanders made his World Championship Wrestling debut on the October 10, 1998 episode of Saturday Night in a losing effort to Chavo Guerrero Jr. After being utilized as a jobber in a handful of matches on Saturday Night and WorldWide throughout 1998 and 1999, Sanders picked up his first victory on the July 19, 2000 episode of Thunder by defeating Crowbar.
 Sanders was introduced in mid-2000 as "Above Average" Mike Sanders.

 On the August 16 episode of Thunder, Sanders was courted by Disco Inferno to join The Filthy Animals.
 After accompanying Rey Mysterio Jr. and Juventud Guerrera for their tag team match against Sean O'Haire and Mark Jindrak, Sanders turned on the Animals and, along with Chuck Palumbo, Shawn Stasiak, and Reno, helped O'Haire and Jindrak attack the Animals and lose the match via disqualification in the process.
 On the August 21 episode of Nitro, the stable was named The Natural Born Thrillers, with Sanders serving as the stable's mouthpiece.
 After Sanders was interrupted during a promo by Filthy Animal member Konnan, the Thrillers (Sanders, Jindrak, and O'Haire) subsequently defeated the Animals (Mysterio Jr., Guerrera, and Disco Inferno) in a six-man tag team match.

 The Thrillers continued their feud with the Animals, with Sanders defeating the Inferno on the August 23 episode of Thunder and the Thrillers defeating the Animals in an elimination match.
 On September 17 at Fall Brawl, the Thrillers faced the Animals, Big Vito and their mystery partner (later revealed to be Paul Orndorff) in an elimination match, which ended in a no-contest due to Orndorff suffering a stinger during the match.
 The Thrillers would then go on to lose a two-on-five handicap match against the Animals on the September 18 episode of Nitro despite having a numerical advantage, ending the feud between the two stables.